 After the publication of Walnuts, and its warm reception from readers, Pat began writing her third novel Best Way Out, set in a euthanasia clinic in the UK in 2030.
 Best Way Out tackles the topical and controversial subject of the right to die, imagining a Britain where assisted suicide is a legal right for anyone over seventy-five, if they feel their life has run its course.
 It is a celebration of life: of age and experience; of racial and sexual diversity – offering us a vision of a ‘good’ death.
 Published in November 2016, Best Way Out challenges us all to look at things a little differently.

 Most recently, in 2017, Pat was struck with an idea for a psychological thriller; one of her favourite genres to read.
 Through a Crack in the Door hit the page, and as with all her novels, she gets right under the skin of all the characters, young and old, victims and criminals alike.
 The story begins with five-year-old George witnessing a terrible crime ‘through a crack in the door’ in his own house.
-What follows is a mix of suspense and surprises; family loyalty and betrayal; and some tender moments of new beginnings springing from the most tragic of losses.
+What follows is a cocktail of suspense and surprises; family loyalty and betrayal; and some tender moments of new beginnings springing from the most tragic of losses.